rznayeem/yum-yacht-client/README.md

 ## Features

-- This is a website of Restaurant Management & my assignment category 0005
-- Top 6 Food Items: Discover the top 6 mouthwatering food items curated just for you.
-- Detailed Food Information: Get all the details you need about each food item, from ingredients to nutritional information.
 - User can create accounts with email-password, google or github and they can interact with us.
 - User can add new food items if they want from add food item section.
-- user can see their ordered items.
-- user can delete their ordered items if they want.
+- user can see their ordered items & user delete their ordered items if they want..
 - User can update their food item information if they want.

 ## Technologies Used